yugabyte/pgjdbc/README.md

 This logging support was added since version 42.7.3-yb-1 of the YugabyteDB pgJDBC Driver.
 The previous versions used a custom mechanism to enable logging but it is replaced by the use of `java.util.logging` in current versions.
 The old mechanism is no longer supported.

 ### Configuration
-The Logging APIs offer both static and dynamic configuration control.
-Static control enables field service staff to set up a particular configuration and then re-launch the application with the new logging settings.
-Dynamic control allows for updates to the logging configuration within a currently running program.

 The root logger used by the pgJDBC driver is `com.yugabyte`.

 Enable logging by using logging.properties file
 The default Java logging framework stores its configuration in a file called logging.properties .
 Settings are stored per line using a dot notation format.
 Java installs a global configuration file in the lib folder of the Java installation directory, although you can use a separate configuration file by specifying the java.util.logging.config.file property when starting a Java program. logging.properties files can also be created and stored with individual projects.

-The following is an example of setting that you can make in the logging.properties :
+The following is an example of setting that you can make in the logging.properties to enable logs at FINEST level for 5 classes specified at the end and at INFO level for rest of them:

 ```
 # Specify the handler, the handlers will be installed during VM startup.